Dudeiebot/nvim/noob.md

 `o` for below taking you to new line and `O` for above taking you to new line, also you get to be in insert mode also.

- yanking a line with `yy`, you can yank a word with `ye`, you can yank matching sequence with `y%`.
+ Yanking a line with `yy`, you can yank a word with `ye`, you can yank matching sequence with `y%`.

- deleting a line with `dd`, you can delete a word with `de`, you can delete matching sequence with `d%`.
+ Deleting a line with `dd`, you can delete a word with `de`, you can delete matching sequence with `d%`.

  `zz` to centre your cursor.